Loan shark: Post-criminalization

 Organized crime began to enter the cash advance business in the 1930s, after high-rate lending was criminalized by the Uniform Small Loan Law.
-The first reports of mob loansharking surfaced in New York City in 1935, and for 15 years, underworld money lending was apparently restricted to that city.
+The first reports of mob loan sharking surfaced in New York City in 1935, and for 15 years, underworld money lending apparently did not expand beyond that city.
 There is no record of syndicate "juice" operations in Chicago, for instance, until the 1950s.

-In the beginning, underworld loansharking was a small loan business, catering to the same populations served by the salary lenders and buyers.
-Those who turned to the bootleg lenders could not get credit at the licensed companies because their incomes were too low or they were deemed poor risks.
-The firms operating within the usury cap turned away roughly half of all applicants and tended to make larger loans to married men with steady jobs and decent incomes.
+In the beginning, underworld loan sharking was a small loan business, catering to the same populations served by the salary lenders and buyers.
+Those who turned to the bootleg lenders could not get credit at licensed companies because their incomes were too low or they were deemed poor risks.
+Firms operating within the usury cap turned away roughly half of all applicants and tended to make larger loans to married men with steady jobs and decent incomes.

 Those who could not get a legal loan at 36% or 42% a year could secure a cash advance from a mobster at the going rate of 10% or 20% a week for small loans.
 Since the mob loans were not usually secured with legal instruments, debtors pledged their bodies as collateral.

-In its early phase, a large fraction of mob loansharking consisted of payday lending.
+In its early phase, a large fraction of mob loan sharking consisted of payday lending.
 Many of the customers were office clerks and factory hands.
 The loan fund for these operations came from the proceeds of the numbers racket and was distributed by the top bosses to the lower echelon loan sharks at the rate of 1% or 2% a week.
-The 1952 B-flick Loan Shark, starring George Raft, offers a glimpse of mob payday lending.
+The 1952 B movie Loan Shark, starring George Raft, offers a glimpse of mob payday lending.
 The waterfront in Brooklyn was another site of extensive underworld payday advance operations around mid-century.

 1960s heyday–present

 Over time, mob loan sharks moved away from such labor intensive rackets.
 By the 1960s, the preferred clientele was small and medium-sized businesses.
 Business customers had the advantage of possessing assets that could be seized in case of default, or used to engage in fraud or to launder money.
 Gamblers were another lucrative market, as were other criminals who needed financing for their operations.
 By the 1970s, mob salary lending operations seemed to have withered away in the United States.

-At its height in the 1960s, underworld loansharking was estimated to be the second most lucrative franchise of organized crime in the United States after illegal gambling.
+At its height in the 1960s, underworld loan sharking was estimated to be the second most lucrative franchise of organized crime in the United States after illegal gambling.
 Newspapers in the 1960s were filled with sensational stories of debtors beaten, harassed, and sometimes murdered by mob loan sharks.
 Yet careful studies of the business have raised doubts about the frequency with which violence was employed in practice.
 Relations between creditor and debtor could be amicable, even when the "vig" or "juice" was exorbitant, because each needed the other.
 FBI agents in one city interviewed 115 customers of a mob loan business but turned up only one debtor who had been threatened.
 None had been beaten.